 Note that combined oestrogen and progesterone forms of HRT increase the risk of breast cancer more than oestrogen-only forms but oestrogen-only forms are linked with endometrial cancers.
 These are mainly used in patients who have had hysterectomies.

-Last year in the UK, NICE unexpectedly came out in favour of HRT saying that the risk of breast cancer was small.
+NICE unexpectedly came out in favour of HRT saying that the risk of breast cancer was small.
 Why the change?

 Their conclusions were based on small study by an American gynaecologist who tracked just 80 women for 14 years and found no increase in cancer.
 They ignored both the two previous huge studies (larger studies are usually more reliable) and other smaller ones and, of particular concern, the fall in breast cancer deaths which followed the drop in sales of HRT.
 More worryingly the gynaecologist who wrote the paper had previously been recruited by the makers of HRT.
 In addition a number of members of the NICE panel reputedly had financial ties to the makers of HRT.
-All these facts made me very wary of the new recommendations.
+This made me very wary of the new recommendations.

 A further large study in 2019, based on 58 global studies, also found an increase in breast cancer.
 What was different was the study found the risk persisted for 10 to 15 years after stopping HRT.
 They found taking HRT for 5 years increased the risk of breast cancer from 6.3% to 8.3% (32% increase).
 Although this is small it means that HRT is responsible for 1 in 20 cases of breast cancer (3000 women a year in the UK).